 Orthotic design and manufacturing must rely as much as they can on data because making an orthotic prescription is more of a science than it is an art.
-This data does not replace the practitioner's assessment but rather complements it.
-It gives the practitioner more specific information about the patient's foot mechanics that they can use to assess their patients' condition better and prescribe the most suitable device for that patient.
+This data does not replace the healthcare professional's assessment but rather complements it.
+It gives the healthcare professional more specific information about the patient's foot mechanics that they can use to assess their patients' condition better and prescribe the most suitable device for that patient.
 As more data becomes available, the software recommendations become better in providing the correct suggestions.
 This way, the system can entirely guide you while designing orthotics.
 So, the answer is a definite YES!

 The orthotics design is based on 3D printing technology.
 What are the main benefits of 3D printing?